 The TEAN South Korea: Korea University program is open to undergraduate UI students who fulfill the following requirements:

 There is a $50 non-refundable UI application fee and a TEAN $100 application deposit.
-Please note that for study abroad programs through Spring 2022, students will not be charged the $50 UI application fee until travel is assured.
-If a student chooses to withdraw prior to the application fee being billed, it will not be charged.
 Students pay the TEAN program fee and Study Abroad administrative fee.
 Students are also enrolled in and pay for the Iowa Regents international health insurance.

 For the current amount of the TEAN program fee and a list of services included in the fee, please visit the TEAN website for the program: TEAN South Korea: Korea University

 Cost sheets are documents that outline the total estimated costs associated with participating in this program and can be used for financial aid purposes.
 They include fees charged on students’ U-Bill, as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.